 Some motor vehicle accident injuries require emergency care.
-This is the case of major injuries to the spinal cord, head or limbs (such as in the case of open bone fractures), which often require surgery or a team of ER doctors and hospitalization.
+This is the case of major injuries to the spinal cord, head or limbs (such as in the case of open bone fractures), which often require surgery or a team of ER providers and hospitalization.

 Many other vehicle injuries, however, could easily be treated at an emergency care clinic.

 If an ambulance is called or if you’re unconscious, chances are you’ll be taken to the nearest ER.
-If you are awake and able to get to a doctor by yourself, however, you can choose to have somebody drive you to a nearby emergency clinic for treatment.
+If you are awake and able to get to a provider by yourself, however, you can choose to have somebody drive you to a nearby emergency clinic for treatment.

-Regardless of the severity of your injury, it’s important that you always see a doctor after a motor vehicle accident.
+Regardless of the severity of your injury, it’s important that you always see a provider after a motor vehicle accident.
 Sometimes injuries are not obvious or could worsen over time if not addressed properly.

 Here are the five most common vehicle injuries and what they mean for your health: